 The town of Bend began in the 1870s and grew because of the success of the timber business from Oregon’s lust forests.
-The Deschutes River was the perfect mode of transporting the lumber and so a mill was setup along the bank.
-Today, the Deschutes River can be used by locals and visitors for recreation.
-Canoes, kayaks and paddleboards dominate these waters but there are also scattered fishermen hoping to make a catch.
+The Deschutes River was the perfect mode of transporting the lumber, so a mill was set up along the bank.
+Today, locals and visitors can use the Deschutes River for recreation.
+Canoes, kayaks, and paddleboards dominate these waters but there are also scattered fishermen hoping to make a catch.
 One such company renting all the equipment is Tumalo Creek Kayak & Canoe, just upstream from the Old Mill District.
-Besides the handicapped parking, ramp and restrooms there are no additional adaptive amenities.
+Besides the handicapped parking, ramp, and restrooms there are no additional adaptive amenities.
 The crew members are open and willing to make what they have work if able.

 I had no idea what my balance was going to be like.
 As I shifted to find my center James politely reminded me of his prior lesson, “Remember—don’t panic.”
 Once we were all in the water James showed us how to cross the current that lay in front of us.
 We would be moving upstream first.
 After James was across I jetted across, digging my paddles into the rushing water.
 The current was stronger than I had imagined but I worked against it properly to move out of its force.
 Closer to the water reeds along the shore was where the flow softened and here we laid our strokes.
-At first I wasn’t sure how long I could kayak as it was quite the workout for the arms and core but soon after I began the movement of flowing with the stream became second nature.
+At first, I wasn’t sure how long I could kayak as it was quite the workout for the arms and core but soon after I began the movement of flowing with the stream became second nature.
 I was sore for the next two days but it was a good sore and I liked it.

 By the time we headed to shore my arms were pretty exhausted but it was all worth it.
 Once I was assisted out of the kayak and into my wheelchair my spaghetti arms slowly carried me across the grass to the parking lot and front entrance.
-After one last photo and a few hugs we departed.
+After one last photo and a few hugs, we departed.
 New friends were made and it was official—I was hooked on kayaking.

 Cascade Mountain Range & Lakes

-Further up the Cascade Highway is the Elk Lake where people rent kayaks or enjoy lunch at the lakeside restaurant.
-The restaurant serves alcohol, burgers, sandwiches and salads produced from local sources.
-The ramp into the restaurant is on the right side of the patio and is a little sketchy due to its angle and the transition from ramp to the natural forest floor.
-Continuing on the highway is Lava Lake which had two wheelchair accessible restrooms but no access into the general store.
+Further up the Cascade Highway is Elk Lake where people rent kayaks or enjoy lunch at the lakeside restaurant.
+The restaurant serves alcohol, burgers, sandwiches, and salads produced from local sources.
+The ramp into the restaurant is on the right side of the patio and is a little sketchy due to its angle and the transition from the ramp to the natural forest floor.
+Continuing on the highway is Lava Lake which had two wheelchair accessible restrooms but no access to the general store.
 From here you can either continue on the Cascade Highway or return from the way which you came.
 If you continue on 46, without transferring to 40, you will reach even more lakes including two reservoirs.
 Here you can take Highway 42 to return to 97.

 At the very south end of Bend, off 97, is a sign for the High Desert Museum featuring both indoor and outdoor exhibits.
-This museum gives visitors the close-up and sometimes hands-on encounters with the wildlife found in these parts as well as the natural geography of the land.
+This museum gives visitors close-up and sometimes hands-on encounters with the wildlife found in these parts as well as the natural geography of the land.
 Try and catch some of the live animal shows, like the otters or birds of prey.
-Though the outdoor pathways are paved some sections have good sized slopes so plan your route accordingly by asking specifics at the front desk.
+Though the outdoor pathways are paved some sections have good-sized slopes so plan your route accordingly by asking specifics at the front desk.